boucadair/netconf-port-numbers/draft-ietf-netconf-port-numbers.md

 |netconfsoaphttp	| | |	NETCONF for SOAP over HTTPS|	{{?RFC4743}} THIS_DOCUMENT |
 |netconfsoapbeep	| | |	NETCONF for SOAP over BEEP |	{{?RFC4743}} THIS_DOCUMENT |

-A note should be added to 832/833 to indicate that the port numbers used to be assigned to NETCONF over SOAP but released by THIS_DOCUMENT.
+A note can be added to 832/833 to indicate that the port numbers used to be assigned to NETCONF over SOAP but released by THIS_DOCUMENT.

 --- back